ShaunJose/esp_hardware_and_comms/README.md

 ### Embedded Systems

 We use the ESP32 microprocessor to connect and control all the hardware components, except for the ESP-EYE.
-The ESP-EYE has not GPIO pins, and is connected to a power source separately via a usb-cable.
+The ESP-EYE has no GPIO pins, and is connected to a power source separately via a usb-cable.
 For this reason, there are two separate programs, `face_mask_verifier/src/face_mask_verifier_esp32` for the esp32, and `face_mask_verifier/src/face_mask_verifier_esp_eye` for the esp-eye.

 #### ESP-32:
-After running `face_mask_verifier_esp32` on the ESP-32, it sets up the configuration for communication via BLE, and waits for motion to be sensed using the motion sensor.
+After running `face_mask_verifier_esp32` on the ESP-32, it sets up the configuration for communication via BLE, and waits for motion to be sensed by the motion sensor.
 Once the sensor gets triggered by some motion, it calls the `send_message` function in the bluetooth file in order to call the ESP-EYE.
 The ESP-EYE then works to get a take a picture and send back a response to the ESP-32 as explained below.
 The response is received as an integer:
 1. 5 denotes that the face mask has been worn properly.
 In this case, we flash the green LED to indicate success and trigger the servo motor to open the door, wait and then close the door.
 2. 6 denotes that a face has been detected but there's no face mask on.
 In this case, we flash the red LED
 3. 7 denotes the unlikely scenario that no face has been found.
 Here, we flash the yellow LED to indicate that the person must position him/herself correctly and try again.

 #### ESP-EYE:
 Running `face_mask_verifier_esp_eye` on the ESP-EYE causes it to setup the bluetooth configuration, where it hits the ESP32 once so the ESP32 can save it's details for communication throughout the running of the project.
 It then waits for the ESP32 to call it when motion has been sensed.
 Once called, it takes a picture, converts it to RGB and sends it to the API.
 The API works with an image processing app to figure out whether a mask is worn properly or not, or whether there is a human face at all.
-After receiving the appropriate response ('true', 'false' or 'Face not found'), this program sets the response code to 5, 6 or 7 as explained above.
+After receiving the appropriate response from the API ('true', 'false' or 'Face not found'), this program sets the response code to 5, 6 or 7 as explained above.
 It then sends this response to the ESP32 via BLE, which then decides how it should react to the result.

 ### Communication